 How we fostered a safe and collaborative environment for youth mental health innovation

-The Mission
+The mission

 Our mission was to work with MOH Office for Healthcare Transformation's mindline.sg to create opportunities for the youth to increase their confidence and build momentum for their mental health projects.
 The fellowship aimed to encourage peer-to-peer connections, open sharing from experts in Singapore and collaboration on relevant solutions.

-Our Brain Juice Approach
+The Brain Juice approach

 Before running the youth fellowship sessions, we conducted an envisioning kickoff workshop with the youth fellows to actively involve them in the design of the programme.
 This allowed us to tailor our sessions based on the insights gathered during the kickoff, and equip the youth participants with skills to run their sessions in the future.